-10.2 Site Plan
+10.3 Site Plan

-At least 30 days prior to the pre-construction meeting, the Permittee shall provide the Commission, the Department, and the Mower County Environmental Office with a site plan that includes specifications and drawings for site preparation and grading; specifications and locations of all turbines and other structures to be constructed including all electrical equipment, collector and feeder lines, pollution control equipment, fencing, roads, and other associated facilities; and procedures for cleanup and restoration.
+At least 14 days prior to the pre-construction meeting, the Permittee shall provide the Commission, the Department of Commerce, the Lincoln County Environmental Office, and the Lincoln County Department of Public Works with a site plan that includes specifications and drawings for site preparation and grading; specifications and locations of all turbines and other structures to be constructed including all electrical equipment, collector and feeder lines, pollution control equipment, fencing, roads, and other associated facilities; and procedures for cleanup and restoration.
 The documentation shall include maps depicting the site boundary and layout in relation to that approved by this permit.
 The Permittee shall document, through GIS mapping, compliance with the setbacks and site layout restrictions required by this permit, including compliance with the noise standards pursuant to Minnesota Rules Chapter 7030.
-At the same time, the Permittee shall notify affected landowners and city and town clerks that the site plan is on file with the Commission and the Mower County Environmental Office.
+At the same time, the Permittee shall notify affected landowners and city and town clerks that the site plan is on file with the Commission and the Lincoln County Environmental Office and the Lincoln County Department of Public Works.
 The Permittee may submit a site plan and engineering drawings for only a portion of the project if the Permittee intends to commence construction on certain parts of the project before completing the site plan and engineering drawings for other parts of the project.

-The Permittee may not commence construction until 30 days has expired from the preconstruction meeting or until the Commission has advised the Permittee in writing that it has completed its review of the documents and determined that the planned construction is consistent with this permit.
-If the Permittee intends to make any significant changes to its site plan or the specifications and drawings after submission to the Commission, the Permittee shall notify the Commission, the Department, the Mower County Environmental Office, city and town clerks, and the affected landowners at least five days before implementing the changes.
+The Permittee may not commence construction until the Commission has advised the Permittee in writing that it has completed its review of the documents and determined that the planned construction is consistent with this permit.
+If the Permittee intends to make any significant changes to its site plan or the specifications and drawings after submission to the Commission, the Permittee shall notify the Commission, the Department of Commerce, the Lincoln County Environmental Office and the Lincoln County Department of Public Works, city and town clerks, and the affected landowners at least five days before implementing the changes.
 No changes shall be made that would be in violation of any of the terms of this permit.